Joe2k/PS-Companion/README.md

 ## 🎓 Usage

-The easiest way to use this is to install it using chrome webstore.
-If you have MS excel installed on your system, please install the extension manually as the bug fix hasn't been released in the chrome webstore yet.
+The easiest way to use this is to install it using chrome webstore [here](https://chrome.google.com/webstore/detail/ps-companion/jaleeakcpipiimnpmbjlimcgmojdjdad).

 Follow the <strong>Steps to Install</strong> below to install manually: